Triathlon in Ohio

 IMAGE GALLERY

-– The 2023 Ohio Triathlon & Duathlon series continues with the Maumee Bay Triathlon & Duathlon.
+– The 2024 State of Ohio Multisport series rolls into August with the Maumee Bay Triathlon, Duathlon & Aquabike.
 This beautiful park comes equipped with a modern resort and golf course.
 Triathletes will be treated to a swim in a small man-made lake adjacent to Maumee Bay.
 Duathletes will open up with an out around the man-made lake that provides spectators excellent viewing of the entire race as it unfolds.
 The bike courses are loop courses on very flat country roads surrounding the park.
 The final runs are around the man-made lake giving participants spectacular views of Maumee Bay.

-Join us for a great multisport weekend of FUN!
+Join us for a great day of FUN!

 “Skip the Tee, Plant a Tree” Program